novaweb-mobi/gtkmm-virtual-keyboard/README.md

 Keyboard* keyboard =  new Keyboard();
 ```

 You can then add it to a window or container.
 Below you can see how to connect a callback function to the signal_input.
-The callback must be a void function that takes a const char* as an argument and entry is not a pointer.
+The callback must be a void function that takes a const Glib::ustring* as an argument and entry is not a pointer.

 ```
 keyboard->signal_input().connect(sigc::mem_fun(receiver_object, &receiver_object::callback_function));